 To estimate hydraulic conductivity, temperature and head data were collected during the summer of 2016.
 The temperature probes were wooden dowels with 6 thermistors attached.
 The probes were inserted into the stream or wetland sediment such that the top thermistor was approximately at the sediment-water interface, and the bottom thermistor was located at approximately 30-40cm depth below the sediment-water interface, with most sensors clustered within the top 10 cm, which corresponds to the manoomin root zone (Yourd, 2017).
 Temperature readings were logged at 15 minute intervals over 3 to 5 months to capture diurnal and seasonal temperature variability at the site.
 Two probes collected data from June to August and one collected data from June to October.
 The location of the probes is indicated in figure 1.

 Head data was collected using three piezometers and a stream gauge.
 The piezometers and temperature probes were collocated.
 Pressure transducers in each piezometer and the stream gauge collected pressure data for the entire summer.
-The data loggers used in this study were low--cost, open--source loggers developed by Northern Widget LLC (Wickert, 2014).
+The data loggers used in this study were low-cost, open-source loggers developed by Northern Widget LLC (Wickert, 2014).

 One gap in the stream gauge data exists from 7/25/16 to 8/1/16.
 The stream gauge went dry during this period.
 The gauge was relocated in the stream channel during field work on 8/1/2016.